pytest-dev/pytest-xprocess/README.rst

         logfile = xprocess.ensure("myserver", Starter)
-        conn = # create a connection or url/port info to the server return conn
+        conn = # create a connection or url/port info to the server yield conn

-The ``xprocess.ensure`` function takes a name for the external process because you can have multiple external processes.
+        xprocess.getinfo("myserver").terminate() # clean up afterwards

+The ``xprocess.ensure`` method takes the name of an external process and will make sure it is running during your testing phase.
+Also, you are not restricted to having a single external process at a time, ``xprocess`` can be used to handle multiple diferent processes or several instances of the same process.

 The ``Starter`` is a subclass that gets initialized with the working directory created for this process.
 If the server has not yet been
 started:

-- the ``args`` are used to invoke a new subprocess.
+- ``args`` are used to invoke a new subprocess.

-- the ``pattern`` is waited for in the logfile before returning.
+- ``pattern`` is waited for in the logfile before returning.
   It should thus match a state of your server where it is ready to answer queries.